 The Academy advocates that electronic health record (EHR) initiatives reduce administrative complexity and maximize patient benefit.
-The AAFP Innovation Laboratory seeks proven, advanced technological platforms and tools―cloud, artificial intelligence (AI)/machine learning, and others―to support this goal and add member value.
+The AAFP Innovation Laboratory seeks proven, advanced technological platforms and tools―cloud, AI/machine learning, and others―to support this goal and add member value.

 As a standing member of the AMA/Specialty Society Relative Value Scale Update Committee (RUC), the AAFP helps shape Medicare relative values, which influence physician payment.
 Following AAFP recommendations, CMS implemented the first major overhaul of office visit/outpatient evaluation and management (E/M) guidance in more than 25 years on January 1, 2021.

 To ensure quality measures focus on factors that impact individual and population health, the AAFP released guiding principles to advocate for standardized patient-centric measures.
 As a founding member and participant of the Core Quality Measures Collaborative, the AAFP is key to developing and revising measure sets that harmonize measurement across payers.

 As a long-time champion of the Patient-Centered Medical Home, the AAFP understands that practice change can be daunting, so AAFP TIPS™ has broken the process down into manageable pieces.
 Designed for family medicine, AAFP TIPS resources make preparing your team for practice improvement faster and easier.